Overview

 Miru only supports JSON Schema, which is widely used and has code generation for many languages.
 However, support for other configuration languages is coming soon.
 Here are some popular ones.

-A config represents the parameters responsible for configuring a particular aspect of your application through time.
+A config type represents the parameters responsible for configuring a particular aspect of an application through time.

-For instance, your application may have a Mobility config that controls the motion of your robot.
-The Mobility config goes through many iterations—parameters are added or deprecated (creating new config schemas for the config) and given different values (creating new concrete configs for the config).
+For instance, an application may have a Mobility config type that controls the motion of a robot.
+The Mobility config type goes through many iterations—parameters are added or deprecated (creating new config schemas for the config type) and given different values (creating new config instances for the config type).

-The Mobility config is not a particular instantiation of parameters or a particular specification of constraints.
-Instead, it is the parameters responsible for configuring the motion of your robot at any point in your application’s lifecycle.
+The Mobility config type is not a particular instantiation of parameters or a particular specification of constraints.
+Instead, it is the parameters responsible for configuring the motion of a robot at any point in an application’s lifecycle.

-A client is the machine to which concrete configs are deployed.
-This could be an NVIDIA Jetson, Raspberry Pi, industrial PC, or any other machine running your application.
+A device is the machine to which config instances are deployed.
+This could be an NVIDIA Jetson, Raspberry Pi, industrial PC, or any other machine powering a robot.

 Tag Types & Tags